Personalised Employment Pass Frequently Asked Questions

 Does a PEP holder need to leave Singapore after the expiry of the validity period?

 The PEP is issued for a three-year period and is non-renewable.
 Assuming the PEP holder has not obtained Singapore Permanent Residence status, (s)he will have to apply for an Employment Pass in order to continue working in Singapore after the expiry of the three-year period.
-If the Employment Pass application is not successful, the PEP holder will not be able to continue working in Singapore on expiry of the three-year validity period.
+If the Employment Pass application is not successful, the PEP holder will not be able to continue working in Singapore upon the expiry of the PEP after the three-year validity.

 Does a PEP holder need to obtain approval from MOM when switching jobs?